jundalisay/spblist/content/en/material/principles/intro/chapter-05.md

 ### How it Works

+The Euclidean Postulates can be suummed up in a few words:

+1. Point to Point

+We interpret this as the aether particle.

+2. Infinite Line

+We interpret this as the finite aetherspace that can extend indefintely.

+3. Circle

+We interpret this as the "round" action of photons which are shaped as circle in a line.

+4. Right Angles

+We interpret this as the left and right handed spin of the Weak Interaction

+5. Meeting at a Point

+We interpret this as the triangle created by gluon flux tubes.

 Each quantum particle is made up aether particles which can either be:
 - round
 - flat